 - in immediate postpartum insertion compared with interval postpartum insertion

 - in adolescents

 - insertion after late first-trimester or second-trimester surgical abortions,

 - in individuals with fibroids and HMB

 - with use of a menstrual cup with IUC

 - those who have had a previous expulsion

+- when IUC is inserted for gynaecological indications: the risk of expulsion may be higher when IUC is inserted on days 1-8 of the menstrual cycle than later in the cycle.

-If the individual wishes to have another Cu-IUD this can be inserted once expulsion is confirmed.
+If the individual wishes to have another IUC this can be inserted once expulsion is confirmed.
 Users should be advised that the risk of expulsion appears to be higher in those who have had a previous expulsion.
 There is no evidence to suggest that switching to a different IUD may reduce the risk of a further expulsion.